Italian Sausage, Tomato, and Pesto Soup

 - Put homemade chicken stock into a large heavy soup pot and start to heat.

 - Add the dried basil, ground fennel, and 2 cans petite dice tomatoes with juice and let the mixture simmer while you cook the sausage.

 - Heat 1 T of olive oil in a heavy frying pan.

 - Squeeze the sausage out of casings and cook until nicely browned, breaking apart with a metal turner as the sausage cooks.

 - Add browned sausage to the soup pot.

-- Add the other tsp. of olive oil to the frying pan if needed, then saute the onions for 3-4 minutes, or until they are starting to soften.
+- Add the other 2 tsp. of olive oil to the frying pan, then cook the onions for 3-4 minutes, or until they are starting to soften.

 - Add the minced garlic and cook 1-2 minutes more.

 - Add the onion and garlic to the soup pot.